supervisely/developer-portal/app-development/neural-network-integration/inference-with-gui/customize-gui-template.md

 ### gui.get_device()

-Method will return name of selected device to run the model.
-For example, `cpu` or `cuda:0`.
-The result of this method will be automatically provided to parameter `device` in `load_on_device(model_dir, device)` method.
+This method returns the name of the selected device to run the model, for example, `cpu` or `cuda:0`.
+The result of this method is automatically provided to the device parameter in the `load_on_device(model_dir, device)` method.

 ```python
 device = self.gui.get_device()